Understanding Science

 Reading a Paper

-First tip: don’t read a paper.
 To get a good idea of what is going on, you mostly need to read several papers.
 If you aren’t familiar with the topic, read a few meta analyses of the question you have.

-Know the difference between an test study, which will have a small sample size and a limit to how much follow up they did, and a more extensive series of studies, which will have a collective large sample size and consistent results.
+Know the difference between a test study, which will have a small sample size and a limit to how much follow up they did, and a more extensive series of studies, which will have a collective large sample size and consistent results.
 Know the difference between a controlled experiment, where confounding variables are well controlled for, and a retrospective analysis, where we are looking only to see if there is a pattern that might connect two or more elements.

 When you read the paper, you want to consider the sample size, what was included and excluded in the paper, what variables were controlled, if the paper actually tested what they thought they did, and if the conclusions matches the results.
 You’d be shocked at how often this doesn’t happen, especially in psychology papers.
 Even a poorly written paper can have some interesting ideas for you to consider and do some research on.
 Some papers are too faulty to take seriously.
 A good measure of reliability is the citation count, but watch out for controversial papers being over cited.